 There are a range of different injuries that can occur following a slip on ice.
 Minor slips can cause stains, bruising and soft tissue injuries.
 Meanwhile, more serious incidents can result in fractured or broken bones and, in some cases, head injuries.

 Wrist, hand and elbow injuries are particularly common as people attempt to break their fall, but end up fracturing or breaking bones.

 In most cases, personal injury claims must be made within three years of the initial incident taking place.
 If you are under the age of 18, you have three years from the date of your 18th birthday to make a claim.

 You must also be able to prove that your accident happened because of the negligence of someone else.
 If you have slipped on a pavement, it will have to be proven that the local authority failed to ensure that the pavement was safe for pedestrians.

 To find out whether you can make a personal injury claim, get in touch with our team of lawyers.
 Following an initial conversation, our specialists will be able to advise whether we will be able to assist you.
 Call us on 0800 808 9740 or contact us online by filling in our online claim form.

 Other Types of Claims for Accidents Involving Slips, Trips and Falls

 Examples of tripping and slipping accident claims successfully pursued include:

 If you’ve had an accident that wasn’t your fault, you may be entitled to accident and injury claims compensation.
-Our expert personal injury lawyers are able to assist with your potential claim and will help you win the compensation you deserve.
+Our expert personal injury lawyers help people across England and Wales to win the compensation they deserve.